The Alma-Tadema Marble Technique: How the Master Painted Light Into Stone

 The Mirror Effect

-Alma Tadema realized that in the bright Mediterranean sun, polished marble acts like a mirror.
+Alma-Tadema realized that in the bright Mediterranean sun, polished marble acts like a mirror.
 It reflects the colors of the clothes, the skin, and the sky around it.

 In A Reading from Homer (1885), look closely at the famous curved bench.
 It isn't just white.
 It contains smears of pink (from the listener's skin), dashes of blue (from the sky), and deep browns (from the shadows).
 He painted the environment into the stone.